newjersey/feedback-widget/README.md

 ></feedback-widget>
 ```

-## For developers: how to improve this component
+## [FOR DEVELOPERS] How to improve this component

 ### Minifying the JS file

-Before pushing changes to `feedback-widget.js`, make sure you update the minified file (this will be automated eventually).
+Before pushing changes to `feedback-widget.js`, make sure you update the minified file:

 1. `npm install uglify-js -g` (global install, not part of npm project)
 2. `cd feedback-widget && nvm use 16`